 Only a doctor can diagnose the cause of your headaches.

-There are different types of headaches that can affect you on just the right side of your head, each of which has different causes and symptoms.
-Knowing which type of headache you have can help your doctor diagnose the cause.
+There are different types of headaches that can affect you on just the right side of your head, each of which has different and overlapping causes and symptoms.
+Knowing which type of headache you have can help a doctor diagnose the cause.
 The most common headaches include:

 Tension headaches are the most common type of headache, occurring in about 75 percent of adults.
 While they usually affect both sides, they can also be unilateral, or occurring on only one side of your head.